infominer33/infominer33.github.io/README.md

 ## Crypto SuperSource Discord Server [**^**](#contents)

 For about 6 months I've been following top accounts in crypto, from cryptographers, to academics and traders.
 When I scroll twitter, I re-tweet on every subject that is important to crypto.
-Gradually, I'm reviewing and organizing that information in [github repositories](https://github.com/infominer33), which will eventually become web-pages.
+Gradually, I'm reviewing and organizing that information in [github repositories](https://github.com/infominer33), which gradually become their own web-pages.

 I also am working to enter all of these links into a tagged database that will power a [dynamic web-portal](https://github.com/infominer33/crypto-supersource).